BlackOpsOne/BO1-Microsoft-Changes/README.md

 - No existing tools currently work.
 - (Unconfirmed) This may affect box error.
-- (Unconfirmed) Insta kill rounds likely do not exist.
 - The check for restarting the map once the entities counter reaches `0x7ffffffd` (2,147,483,645) is unchanged.
 Many people know this as "reset".
 - Much of the underlying code appears to be changed.